open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 |`%%` | A % sign | |
 |`%c` | Date and time representation | Mon Jan 02 15:04:05 2006 |

+`location` specifies a time zone canonical ID to be used for date parsing

 Examples:

 - `Time("02/04/2023", "%m/%d/%Y")`